MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 ### Compliance features
 <a name="compliance"> </a>

-The document deletion policy allows you to delete documents in users' OneDrive for Business sites after specific periods of time.
+The document deletion policy lets you delete documents in users' OneDrive for Business sites after specific periods of time.
 The In-Place Hold policy allows administrators to preserve documents, email, and other files.

-For more information, see [Overview of document deletion policies](https://go.microsoft.com/fwlink/p/?LinkID=620220&amp;clcid=0x4809).
+For more info, see [Overview of document deletion policies](https://go.microsoft.com/fwlink/p/?LinkID=620220&amp;clcid=0x4809).

 ### Document Library accessibility
 <a name="doclib"> </a>